A novel efficient structure-preserving exponential integrator for Hamiltonian systems: Numerical test

 where

 and the integrals are evaluated exactly by the 5-point GL quadrature.
 For both LIEEP method and EKahan scheme \eqref{EKahan scheme-high-order}, multiple initial starting points are required.
 These starting values are obtained using the aforementioned reference exact solution.
-All numerical experiments were conducted using MATLAB (R2022b) on a 2020 MacBook Air equipped with an Apple M1 processor and 16 GB of unified memory.

-\paragraph{\textbf{Henon-Heiles system}} The Henon-Heiles model \cite{MR1128990} has been used to describe stellar motion in a long time course of gravitational potential energy tracking of galaxies with columnar symmetry.
+The matrix exponential functions $e^{khQM}$ and $\phi(khQM)$ are computed using the MATLAB package presented in \cite{1206044} when no explicit form is given, where Pad\'e approximations are employed. {We solve the linear systems arising from each step of the linearly implicit schemes (EKahan, Kahan and LIEEP) by MATLAB's backslash operator.
+The nonlinear updates required for the reference solutions and the EAVF numerical solutions are computed via a fixed-point iteration, terminated when the 2-norm of the difference between successive iterates falls below a tolerance of $10^{-14}$.
+We also tested tolerances from $10^{-14}$ to $10^{-6}$ for EAVF and observed that EKahan is consistently the most efficient method across our test problems, except for the FPU system with $p=2$, where EKahan is not as efficient as EAVF when a bigger tolerance is considered.} All numerical experiments were conducted using MATLAB (R2022b) on a 2020 MacBook Air equipped with an Apple M1 processor and 16 GB of unified memory. \paragraph{\textbf{H\'enon-Heiles system}} The H\'enon-Heiles model \cite{MR1128990} has been used to describe stellar motion in a long time course of gravitational potential energy tracking of galaxies with columnar symmetry.
 It has the following form

 where the independent variable $t \in [0,T]$.
 We consider $C=1$ and $D=1$.
 By introducing the momentum variables $\dot{q}_1 =p_1 ,\; \dot{q}_2 =p_2$, the system can be rewritten in the Hamiltonian form